WordPress is one of the most popular blogging platforms, with millions of users worldwide using it everyday for various purposes.

 Sucuri Security is another more complex plugin which monitors your site for malware and helps you prevent brute force attacks by hardening vital parts of your website.
 One of the options includes checking whether or not you have admin username in use and options to change it.

-Note: Sucuri also offer a paid security plan which offers additional features including black list monitoring and server side scanning, learn more here.
+Note: Sucuri also offer a paid security plan which offers additional features including a CDN, firewall, black list monitoring, malware scanning & removal, and more – learn more here.

 As you can see, changing your WordPress admin username is straight forward, and no matter which method you choose, it shouldn’t take you longer than 5 minutes.